 Bring up the image on all supported platforms for stability and performance testing along with the ThoughtSpot application stack.
 Success criteria: no OS impact on stability or performance.

-Scan the Operating System and ThoughtSpot application stack using Qualys scans with additional modules enabled: Vulnerability Management, Web App Scanning.
+Scan the Operating System and ThoughtSpot application stack using Tenable scans for Vulnerability Management & VeraCode for Web App Scanning.

 Review all vulnerabilities found.
 Success criteria is zero severity 4+ vulnerabilities.